Obama to address Iran, Syria, Mideast in U.N. speech

-NEW YORK, Sept 24 (Reuters) - U.S. President Barack Obama will make clear on Tuesday that he wants to pursue a diplomatic path to resolve the dispute over Iran’s nuclear program in a U.N.
+NEW YORK (Reuters) - President Barack Obama will make clear on Tuesday that he wants to pursue a diplomatic path to resolve the dispute over Iran’s nuclear program in a U.N.
 General Assembly speech that will also cover events in Syria and the Middle East.

 In a speech scheduled for 10:10 a.m.
 EDT (1410), a White House official said Obama will lay out U.S. views in three areas: efforts to prevent Iran from developing a nuclear weapon, the international effort to gain control of Syria’s chemical weapons and the search for Israeli-Palestinian peace.